-SESP 295-0 Theory and Practice of Community Consulting

-Course on the importance of community capacity building and the community-consulting process; start of preliminary work for the Certificate in Civic Engagement capstone project.
+SESP 295-0 Theory and Practice of Community Consulting Course on the importance of community capacity building and the community-consulting process; start of preliminary work for the Certificate in Civic Engagement capstone project.

-SESP 298-0 Student-Organized Seminar Courses proposed by students and supervised by faculty sponsors on topics not covered in regular courses.
-Offered only after course content and design have been formally approved by the SESP undergraduate education director.
+SESP 298-0 Student-Organized Seminar Courses proposed by students and supervised by faculty sponsors on special topics approved by the SESP undergraduate education director.
 May be taken only once per quarter; pass/no credit only.
 Consultation with the SESP student affairs assistant dean advised.

-SESP 299-1,2 Civic Engagement Capstone Research

-Independent study courses leading to completion of the Certificate in Civic Engagement capstone project.
+SESP 299-1,2 Civic Engagement Capstone Research Independent study courses leading to completion of the Certificate in Civic Engagement capstone project.